 Veterans who have been awarded special monthly compensation by the VA for the loss of - or the loss of use of - one or more limbs, total blindness in one or both eyes, or for 100 percent service-connected total and permanent disability may be exempt from payment of all state taxes on their homestead and personal property.
 Un-remarried surviving spouses, and dependent minor children may also get this benefit.

 Surviving spouses are also eligible if the veteran was killed or died within the scope of his military duties, is missing in action, or died from service connected causes.

 Gross Receipt of Tax Exemption

 Gross receipts or gross proceeds received from the sale of motor vehicles and adaptive equipment to disabled veterans who have purchased the motor vehicles or adaptive equipment with the financial assistance of the VA are exempt from taxes.

 Income Tax Exemption

-Arkansas Department of Higher Education (ADHE) has the authority to provide free tuition and fees at any state supported college, university, technical school, or vocational school; to the wife and children of any Arkansan who has been declared to be Prisoner of War or placed in a missing-in-action status since January 1, 1960.
+The Arkansas Department of Higher Education may provide free tuition and fees at any state supported college, university, technical school, or vocational school; to the wife and children of any Arkansan who has been declared to be POW or MIA since January 1, 1960.
 The same provisions apply to the surviving spouse and children of any Arkansas resident killed in action since 1960.

-There are 2 Arkansas State Veterans Cemeteries, one in North Little Rock, and one in Birdeye.
-The cemeteries are dedicated to providing an honorable place of rest for the veterans of the State of Arkansas.
+There are two Arkansas State Veterans Cemeteries, one in North Little Rock, and one in Birdeye.

 Visit the Arkansas Department of Veterans Affairs website for more information on any of these programs.